saumya/ray/contents/articles/76/index.md

 Now, everything that is listed in the `composer.json` file will be downloaded inside a folder named `vendor`.

-From there on, its all your code.
+From there on, its all your code, the [reference app][app] is here.

 Happy Coding.